bobbingwide/oik-weight-zone-shipping/readme.txt

 == Changelog ==
+= 0.2.3 =
+* Fixed: No shipping options were found when restrict shipping classes is 'no' but there are shipping classes in the cart,[github bobbingwide oik-weight-zone-shipping issues 31]
+* Changed: Add WC requires at least and WC tested up to values,[github bobbingwide oik-weight-zone-shipping issues 30]
+* Tested: With WooCommerce 4.9.1

 = 0.2.2 =
 * Changed: Internationlised the strings used in Migration,[github bobbingwide oik-weight-zone-shipping issues 22]
 * Changed: in bw_term_array() cater for unexpected results from get_terms(),[github bobbingwide oik-weight-zone-shipping issues 29]